 To this day you’ll find articles about adjusting to the F-pattern, which is a wrong approach.
 It might seem logical at first, but if you think about it, this approach purposefully uses design and content that won’t get any engagements.

 The wasted resources aren’t the only drawback.
-Previously, the F-pattern occurred because of the lack of formatting on a page (often described as a “wall of text”), because the site wasn’t offering enough value to the visitor or because they didn’t feel inclined to read its content.
+Previously, the F-pattern occurred because of the lack of formatting on a page (often described as a “wall of text”), because websites weren’t offering enough value to the visitors, or because they didn’t feel inclined to read the content.

 This should immediately raise a red flag.
 The common denominator for the aforementioned reasons is poor website optimisation.
 Without data-driven design and educated choices, visitors are forced to use the F-pattern.

 But the F-pattern isn’t the most efficient website scanning pattern, it’s a subconscious behaviour forced by issues with a website.

 What’s even more concerning, when you consider responsiveness you’ll notice that the content changes shape based on the window size and the device type.
 When your visitor is forced to scan in the F-pattern, they will scan different parts of content on different devices.